google-github-actions/analyze-code-security-scc/README.md

 - Display issues with their severity as a SARIF Report in the GitHub Workspace after a scan completes.
 - Define severity-based failure criteria for passing or failing the build.

+> [!NOTE]
-Note : This is a Security Command Center Premium tier offering for subscription customers only.
+> This is a Security Command Center Premium tier offering for subscription customers only.
 You must activate the Security Command Center Premium tier in the Google Cloud organization to use this feature.

 ## Prerequisites